emdroid/emdroid.github.io/_posts/2017-06-11-minimal-install-solaris-10-with-sun-studio-3.md

 The CD/DVD device needs to be mounted if you e.g. want to install additional packages.

 The device names are different to Linux, so you need to know the scheme to be able to mount them.
-All needs to be performed under the "_root_" user, i.e. if logged under a regular user, elevate the rights via "`su -`".
+All needs to be performed under the "_root_" user, i.e. if logged under a regular user, elevate the rights via `"su -"`.
 The "standard" CD/DVD device name is usually "_c1t0d0_".

-To mount the CD/DVD device (using "`mkdir`" to create the mount directory if it does not exist yet):
+To mount the CD/DVD device (using `"mkdir"` to create the mount directory if it does not exist yet):

 ```
 # mkdir /cdrom